The Upper-Division Curriculum

 - Appreciation or history of art or music.
 (Art and music performance courses are not permitted to satisfy this requirement.)

 - Any other course approved by the Committee on Undergraduate Education as a Humanities course counts toward this requirement as long as it is numbered 3000 or above (or 2000-level Honors courses).
 Class Attributes in myZou will state: Meets Humanities Requirement for Gen Ed.

-*Not all communication, theater and film studies courses are humanistic studies.
-See list below of courses in these areas that are humanistic studies.
+*Not all communication, theater and film studies courses are humanities.
+See the list of courses below that will meet the requirement.

 Restrictions on Non-Journalism Courses in Specific Areas

 Only certain courses in Communications, Art, Theatre, Music and Film Studies count as Humanistic Studies courses toward the B.J. degree.
 Many courses in those areas either overlap with or duplicate Journalism courses or may be categorized as art, music or theater performance courses.

 Communications, Art, Theatre, Music and Film Studies courses that will count as Upper-Division humanistic studies courses include: